 - Entering a reading on the wrong day, especially rainfall observations (human observers)

 - Entering a rainfall observation as a 24-hour period when in fact it has been for a longer period (human observers)

-- Entering the actual reading of an anemometer (which is like a car speedo) instead of the difference between today's 9am reading and yesterday's.
-This can give a daily windrun figure such as 5678, which tranlates to an average of 236.6km/h! (human observers)
+- Entering the actual reading of an anemometer (which is like a car speedo) instead of the 24-hour wind run (the difference between today's 9am reading and yesterday's).
+This can give a daily windrun figure such as 5678, which translates to an average of 236.6km/h! (human observers)

-- A technician working on an AWS may reset all values to the time his work was finished, so data recorded will only reflect temperatures, rainfall, wind etc. since the time of reset and not the full 24 hours.
+- A technician working on an AWS may reset all values to the time his work was finished, so data recorded will only reflect temperatures, rainfall, wind etc. since the time of reset and not the full 24 hours (AWSs).